robertostling/efmaral/README.md

 Alignment Error Rate (AER) is used to indicate alignment accuracy (lower is better).
 Both programs are run with the recommended parameters.

+**Note:** the timings should be taken with a grain of salt for both systems, since they depend critically on the number of iterations used, which could easily be adjusted depending on the performance/accuracy ratio desired.
+Also note that benchmarking on a 24-core system gives `fast_align` an advantage.

 ### efmaral

 | Languages | Sentences | AER | CPU time (s) | Real time (s) |